"When we are constantly worrying about the future or regretting about the past, we will never be happy in the Present Moment."

 As a result, not many of us address our Wandering Thoughts

-The main difference between wandering thoughts and thinking is in our ability to control them.
+The main difference between wandering thoughts and thinking is that in the former it is subconsciouslly created whilst in the latter it is created consciously.
+As a result, there is a difference in our ability to control them.
 Wandering thoughts are less controllable and needs much more convincing to get them out of our minds - much like the wandering thoughts of yelling at someone when we have just experienced Anger.
+Thus it is important to understand why we are subconsciously creating the wandering thoughts so we can address them.

 Importance Of Addressing Wandering Thoughts